-**NOTE** Travel plans during the final exam period are not a valid reason for requesting a deferral.
+**NOTE** Travel plans and employment obligations during the final exam period are not a valid reason for requesting a deferral.

 To qualify, you must submit a request via Minerva within the deferred exam application deadlines.
 If your request is approved, you will be permitted to write the exam during the next deferred exam period, and a grade of 'L' will display on your unofficial transcript until you write the deferred exam and your final grade is available.